 To achieve the look and feel of a spa, it's best to start with a blank slate.
 First, remove all distracting clutter from the bathroom counter and toilet tank.
 Banish busy prints and fuzzy toilet seat covers (one of six things your home can live without).
-If possible, give the bathroom a fresh coat of paint in a soothing color such as light gray, blue, or green.
+If possible, give the bathroom a fresh coat of paint in a soothing color such as light grey or classic white.
 Then, give the bathroom a deep cleaning.

-Nothing says spa like a stack of white towels.
+Nothing says spa quite like a stack of fresh and fluffy white towels.
 You can choose to place neatly folded stacks of towels on a bench or etagere; roll them and place them in a basket; or simply fold them in thirds and hang them over a towel bar.
 There are many different types of towels to choose from, and any way you display them, white towels give the sense of cleanliness and calm.